ave-dcd/dcd_mapping/README.md

 ```

 Output is saved in the format `<URN>_mapping_results_<ISO datetime>.json` in the directory specified by the environment variable `MAVEDB_STORAGE_DIR`, or `~/.local/share/dcd-mapping` by default.

+Use `dcd-map --help` to see other available options.

 ## Notebooks